 - Medical records, scans, and test results that show how severe your injuries are.

-- Financial records, such as bank statements and invoices, that show the financial losses caused by your injuries.
+- Financial records, such as bank statements and invoices, show the financial losses caused by your injuries.

-Our solicitors are experts when it comes to council negligence cases, and can help you collect evidence to help you make a personal injury claim. get in touch with our team today to learn more.
+Our solicitors are experts when it comes to council negligence cases and can help you collect evidence to help you make a personal injury claim.
+Get in touch with our team today to learn more.

 Local Authority And Council Compensation Payouts